|

 However, grinding poverty lent appeal to communist propaganda, so the

-established in 1925, cooperated with the Belorussian Communist Party, an
+in 1925, cooperated with the Belorussian Communist Party, an affiliate of the

 The Jews of

-villages, mainly in the central and eastern areas which had been former Russian
+the central and eastern areas which had been former Russian Poland and the

-and Poles had lived alongside each other for centuries, but in separate
+lived alongside each other for centuries, but in separate communities.
+Thus,

-communities.
-Thus, they lived together but apart.
-The Jews preserved their
+they lived together but apart.
+The Jews preserved their identity through their

-identity through their religion, customs, and languages (Yiddish and Hebrew),
+religion, customs, and languages (Yiddish and Hebrew), but this obviously

-but this obviously differentiated them from the Poles, as well as Ukrainians, Belorussians, and Russians.
+differentiated them from the Poles, as well as Ukrainians, Belorussians,

 Assimilated Jews made up some 5 % of the whole Jewish population of about